JarryShaw/MacDaily/README.md

  - [ ] support `gem` and `npm` in all commands
  - [x] optimise `KeyboardInterrupt` handling procedure
  - [ ] review `pip` implementation and version indication
+ - [ ] considering support more versions of Python